 Employee Benefits and Contributions in Austria

 The employer must make social security contributions consisting of mandatory health, pension, and accident insurance.
-Regarding health and pension insurance, a portion of the contributions must be borne by the employee, and the employer must deduct this portion from the gross salary before payment.
+Regarding health and pension insurance, the employee must bear a portion of the contributions, and the employer must deduct this portion from the gross salary before payment.

 Health and accident insurance are part of the mandatory national social security scheme.
 In addition, employees are entitled to continued payment of their remuneration in the event of sickness (sick pay) during the periods.
-In addition, employees are often entitled to hours or days off for several family-related purposes due to their applicable CBA (e.g., weddings, the birth of a child, childcare) if such family duties require them to be absent from work.
-In most cases, employees will be entitled to salary payments during such leave.
+In addition, employees are often entitled to hours or days off for several family-related purposes due to their applicable CBA (e.g., weddings, child birth, childcare) if such family duties require them to be absent from work.
+Employees will most likely be entitled to salary payments during such leave.

 Miscellaneous remunerations are payments received on a one-off basis or at major intervals, in addition to the current wages.
 The most important miscellaneous remunerations are holiday pay and Christmas allowance (13th and 14th monthly salary).
 Further examples of miscellaneous remunerations include the following:

 - Anniversary bonuses